Sports Coach Logo Sports Coach Training Principles Fitness Components

 The Pilates system is based on fundamental principles, including proper postural alignment, focused breathing, the concentration of mind and body together, improved circulation, and fluid movements.
 It concentrates primarily and engages central body muscles, including the back, abdominals, and hips, known as core body muscles.
 Pilates moves can be carried out with or without equipment.

 After mastering the basic moves, one can increase the intensity and challenge of the poses through specific Pilates tools.
-The Pilates Reformer, trapeze table, spine corrector, and foot character are some of the apparatus which are used widely nowadays to perform Pilates workouts.
-Some of the props, like large and small workout balls, resistance bands, Pilates circles, and foam rollers, are also used in Pilates workouts to increase the intensity of the moves.
+The Pilates Reformer, trapeze table, spine corrector, and foot character are some of the apparatus used widely nowadays to perform Pilates workouts.
+Some props, like large and small workout balls, resistance bands, Pilates circles, and foam rollers, are also used in Pilates workouts to increase the intensity of the moves.

 Benefits of Pilates Workout